 Protecting native animals

-- Preventing the spread of weeds and garden
+- Prevent the spread of weeds and garden

-- Installing a water source such as a birdbath or pond in your garden.
+- Install a water source such as a birdbath or pond in your garden.

-- Undertaking natural pest control in your garden and not using chemical fertilisers.
+- Utilise natural pest control in your garden and not using chemical fertilisers.

 - Refrain from dumping garden waste and illegal tree vandalism.